hazzaaclark/mdemu/README.md

 # MD68000
 WIP Emulation of the SEGA Mega Drive's Hardware.
-This repository is to highlight the ways of which I am able to emulate the MD/Genesis' Hardware in the hopes of making an Emulator
+This repository is to highlight the ways of which I am able to emulate the MD/Genesis' Hardware in the hopes of making emulated hardware to carry out my MD Developments.
+So, think of this as my interpretation of a MD Dev Kit

 ## Inspiration
 This Project was heavily inspired by OneLoneCoder's NES Emulation series and I wanted to see if I would be able to expand my technical skill to